OXID-eSales/developer_documentation/development/modules_components_themes/theme/child_theme.rst

 Extend a theme via module
 -------------------------

 All you can achieve with a child theme can also be done with a module.
-In all OXID eShop Version 7 installations, module settings fully reside in YAML configuration files, which are much easier to deploy than theme configurations that are still stored in the database (oxconfig table).

 .. note:: With the twig extension mechanism you can only extend existing template blocks.
         Regarding the 'I want to completely exchange a template by child theme' case.
 That's also possible via module,